Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Introduction

 This paper is organized as follows.
 We describe the imaging data of \p in Sect.~\ref{sec:data}.
-We present the results of our point-like only lens model in Sect.~\ref{ssec:SLmod:pointlike}, while results of our improved model including the reconstruction of the SN host are shown in Sect.~\ref{ssec:SLmod:esr}.
+We present the results of our point-like-only lens model in Sect.~\ref{ssec:SLmod:pointlike}, while we show the results of our improved model, including the reconstruction of the SN host, in Sect.~\ref{ssec:SLmod:esr}.
 We focus on the properties of the host galaxy and build its dust extinction map in Sect.~\ref{sec:sn_host}.
 Finally, we conclude our work in Sect.~\ref{sec:conclusions}.